paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-007-congressional-printing-and-binding.md

 <a id="section-713"></a>
 ## § 713.
 Journals of Houses of Congress

-The remaining number of the Journals of the Senate and House of Representatives, consisting of twenty-five copies, shall be furnished to the Secretary of the Senate and the Clerk of the House of Representatives, respectively, as the necessities of their respective offices require, as rapidly as signatures are completed for distribution.
+There shall be printed of the Journals of the Senate and House of Representatives eight hundred and twenty copies, which shall be distributed as follows:

 ### Statutory Notes